johnbywater/quantdsl/README.md

 When a `Market` element is evaluated, it returns a random variable selected from a simulation of market prices.
 Selecting an estimated price from the simulation requires the name of the market, and a fixing date and a delivery date - when the price would be agreed, when the goods would be delivered.
 The name of the `Market` is included in the element (e.g. `'GAS'` or `'POWER'` above).
 Both the fixing date and the delivery date are set by the "effective present time" when the element is evaluated.

 Because a `Market` element depends a price simulation, it cannot be evaluated unless a price process is also configured.
 In this example, the library's one-factor multi-market Black Scholes price process `BlackScholesPriceProcess` is used to generate correlated geometric Brownian motions.

 The calibration parameters required by `BlackScholesPriceProcess` are `market` (a list of market names), and `sigma`, (a list of annualised historical volatilities, expressed as a fraction of 1, rather than as a percentage).
 In these examples, at first the volatilities `sigma` of both 'GAS' and 'POWER' markets are set to zero.

-If there is more than one market, an additional parameter `rho` is required, which represents the correlation between the markets, a symmetric matrix expressed as a list of lists.
+Since there is more than one market, an additional parameter `rho` is required, which represents the correlation between the markets (a symmetric matrix expressed as a list of lists).

-A forward `curve` also is required to provide estimates of current prices for each market at the given `observation_date`.
+A forward `curve` is required to provide estimates of current prices for each market at the given `observation_date`.
 The prices in the forward curve are prices that can be agreed at the `observation_date` for delivery at the specified dates.

 ```python
 price_process = {